 Step goals are preloaded into the device to help you stay on track.
 The buttons on the face of the 3DTriSport are big and clearly labeled.

 It’s one of the most user-friendly digital pedometers I’ve used.
 Switching modes is easy and straightforward.
 As limited as it is, you’re getting a lot at a great price.

 Smart, attractive, and functional.
 The Garmin Forerunner 45 has everything you could want in a pedometer, and a whole lot more.
 Let’s break down its many features to see why it made the list.

-The Forerunner 45 sports a large, color, digital display.
-From here, you’ll track important fitness information like distance traveled, heart rate, pace, and goals.
+The Forerunner 45 sports a large color digital display.
+From there, you can track important fitness information like distance traveled, heart rate, pace, and goals.

 When using the Garmin Coach Adaptive application, you get a personalized fitness coach, directly from your wrist.

 If you need help with things like cardio, running, cycling, and more, the Forerunner 45 will easily track those activities.

 Want to stay updated from your smartphone?
 No problem there.
 You can monitor all types of notifications without having to check your phone.
 Notifications include calls, text messages, and tracking information.
 Control the music playing on your phone right from the Forerunner 45.

 The Forerunner 45 has safety features built into the device.
 With incident detection, an emergency alert is sent directly to your contacts.

 The watch’s actions are controlled with buttons along the perimeter of the face.
 I would have liked it if the display had touch capabilities, but the buttons serve their purpose well.